Learn how to grow Taro in your garden. Growing taro is easy, and you can plant this root vegetable in containers as well.

 Some taro cultivars are grown in flooded places with running water or on the banks of waterways.
 Stagnant water sites are not suitable for them because the corms may rot more easily in these conditions.

 Taro Plant Care

-Remove invasive plants and weeds that are competing for nutrients and resources, especially in the first three months of planting.
+Remove invasive plants and weeds that are competing for nutrients and resources, especially during the first three months of planting.

 The fertilizer you use should be high in nitrogen and potassium.
-Fertilize the plant with 24-8-16 fertilizer every month or according to the product’s instructions is enough for the healthy growth.
+Feeding the plant with 24-8-16 fertilizer every month or according to the product’s instructions is enough for the healthy growth.

 Pests and diseases

 Taro plant pests are taro beetle (papuana uninodis), which recently became a problem and had been blamed for the loss of 40% of the harvested taro in Fiji.
 Cluster caterpillars and grasshoppers are other pests you should look for.
 In diseases, nematodes and taro leaf blight can also be a problem.

 Taro corms (thickened underground stems, also called roots) are ready for harvest in 7 to 12 months (depending on the growing conditions and varieties) after planting.
 When leaves begin to turn yellow and corms starts to push out of the soil.
 Corms should be picked up carefully without any damage.

 Taro leaves, and their petioles are also edible but only after being cooked and can be harvested anytime, although they are less consumed than the corms.

 *Sap of the plant can cause mild irritation to skin, eyes and mucous membranes, so the harvesting should be done carefully and with the use of gloves.